 Moving on to the Cotswolds

 We picked up a rental car on Sunday morning and took off for the Cotswolds, a move that brought on many adjustments, chief among them driving on the left side of the road.
-No sooner had we gotten far enough away from the heavily-trafficked highways outside of London than we began to encounter serial roundabouts, another challenge for American drivers.
+No sooner had we gotten far enough away from the heavily-trafficked highways outside of London than we began to encounter serial roundabouts, always a challenge for American drivers.
 In one particularly complex and busy roundabout, it took three tries before we took the correct exit.
 After each unsuccessful try, the female British voice on the navigation firmly, but patiently, redirected us.
 Wouldn’t it have been great if she had chimed out “Well done!” when we finally succeeded?
 She didn’t.

 We reached our destination of the Cotswolds town, Bourton-on-the-Water, by midafternoon.
 Driving into the village felt as though we had been suddenly dropped into the middle of an Old English theme park.
 The town is picture-perfect in its beauty, and yet there were people everywhere.
 People spilling out of beer gardens, clogging the sidewalks, lapping up ice cream on park benches, lounging in the green spaces, and splashing around with their dogs in the Windrush River.
 I was horrified.
-I had booked a place in this overrun Disney village for five nights!
+I had booked a place in this overrun tourist village for five nights!

 We drove through the crowds and got to our B&B on a quiet street just off the main tourist area.
 The B&B is called Webby’s Windrush Way (I can’t say or think of this name without thinking of Elmer Fudd) and we were greeted by the proprietor, Peter Webb, aka Webby.
 We remarked on the crowds and he chuckled.
 “They’ll be gone by this evening,” he promised.
 And they were.
 This is a place that draws tourist busloads of crowds during the day and carloads more of local day-trippers on the weekends, but quiets down completely in the evening, leaving the town and its lovely pubs and restaurants all to us.